Coded5/autovideo/README.md

 ## Quickstart

 ### Prerequisite
-Must have ffmpeg and python installed.
+* Must have ffmpeg and python installed.
+* Using on linux is recommened.

 ### Installation